Towards chemical accuracy with shallow quantum circuits: A Clifford-based Hamiltonian engineering approach: Theory and Method

 where $U_{\textrm{C}}$ is an arbitrary Clifford operator with the only restriction that it is invariant to the HF state, i.e., $U_{\textrm{C}}|\psi_{\textrm{HF}}\rangle=e^{i\alpha}|\psi_{\textrm{HF}}\rangle$ up to some global phase factor $e^{i\alpha}$.
 This is necessary for Eq.~\ref{eq:che-hf} to still hold.
 Here $U_C$ is allowed to be dependent on the structure of $U_{\textrm{HEA}}$.

 In order to find better estimations of the ground state energy, we construct $U_{\text{C}}$ by maximizing the energy gradients at $\boldsymbol{\theta}=\boldsymbol{0}$.
-The equivalence of the two objectives is demonstrated numerically in Sec.~\ref{sec:results}.
+Maximizing energy gradients has been proven to be a reliable approach towards compact circuit ansatz and efficient Hamiltonian transformation~\cite{ryabinkin2018qubit, grimsley2019adaptive}.